 He bursts from behind one of the shelves.
 He’s got a pistol in his hands.
 “Listen,” he says.
 “I can fix this, I can. . .I don’t want to use this. . .”
 He raises the gun, cradles it in his gloved hands like a man holding a bomb.

 I steady myself, push off the monitor and settle onto my new legs.
 I can feel them now, strong and stable under me.
 I take a step forward.

 I lunge, swat the gun out of his hand.
 He staggers back into one of the racks, slumps down into a pile of disassembled electronic gear.
-Bits of wire and transistors rain down from the shelves above, lodge in his unruly mass of white hair.
-He hold his hands up, palms forward.
+Bits of wire and transistors rain down from the shelves above, lodge in his unruly mass of black hair.
+He holds his hands up, palms forward.
 “Look, it’s really not that bad,” he says.
 “We can shave the hair, get you a hat.
-I know a guy who can get you loading job down at the docs, make good use of that strength, yeah?”
+I know a guy who can get you a loading job down at the docs, make good use of that strength, yeah?”

 The room tilts around me, I feel my toes pressing into the tips of my boots, my knees pressing outward, legs bowed.
-I take a step forward and swerve, weight centered over my bandy leg.
+I take a step forward and swerve, weight wavering over my bandy leg.
 I rock heavily back onto my other leg, stance wide and low, hips thrust forward, ape-like.

 “I might be able to reverse it, cosmetically, anyway.
-I still have some surgical gear, I can clean it off, get the back room prepped.”
+I still have some surgical gear, I can clean it off, get the back room prepped…”

 “You tried to kill me,” I croak.

 I look down at my hands, long hairy fingers and broad, flat fingertips.
 “I need a mirror.”
 The words come out slow and thick like gear oil.
 The muscles around my face feel frozen, ballooned.